 If this is your first session at ePSIC, you will be inducted to the lab by your ePSIC local contact.
 We encourage users to undertake training during their experiment to enable them to operate the microscope independantly.
 Independent users can operate the microscope outside of normal staff support hours (09:00 - 17:00).

 If you are an independent user your experiment can start as soon as the ERA has been signed off by your local contact.
-Some useful documents on data acquisition, microscope calibrations and software can be found here.

 Do not attempt to do anything you have not been trained to do by ePSIC staff.